vburlay/fgvc7-2020/README.md

 ## Room for Improvement

 - The data implemented in the analysis has a relatively small volume.
 This should be improved by the new measurements of the characteristics.
-- It is also conceivable that the further number of new customer groups will be included in the analysis.
-In this way, the new characteristics of customers can make the results more meaningful.
+- It is also conceivable that the further number of new classes will be included in the analysis.
+In this way, the new characteristics of the foliar disease of apples  can make the results more meaningful.